Clean Air Strategy

 1. To strive to maintain compliance with the national air quality standards.

-2. To reduce average concentrations of Nitrogen Oxides (NOx) and Particulate Matter across the Borough.
+2. To reduce average concentrations of Nitrogen Oxides (NOx) and Particulate Matter across the borough.

 3. To reduce the estimated proportion of disease and deaths attributed to air pollution.